Climate activists block Germany's Frankfurt airport – DW – 07/25/2024

 Airport officials issued a statement on social media site X saying: "Due to an ongoing demonstration at the airport flights are currently suspended.
 Passengers are asked not to go to the airport for the time being.
 Instead, it is recommended to check the status of your flight before traveling to the airport and allow extra time for your journey."

-Later on Thursday morning, the airport said that flights were "gradually resuming," but urged travellers to check with their airline before arriving.
+Later on Thursday morning, the airport said that flights were "gradually resuming," but urged travellers to check with their airline before arriving, as at least 140 flights were being canceled.

 DW's Daniel Koop reported "massive" lines and delays at the busy hub as traffic got back underway.